Cellulitis is an infection of the dermal and subcutaneous skin layers that gives rise to red, swollen, hot, and painful skin.

-Sometimes the condition develops on areas of broken skin due to an ulcer or surgical wound, for example, although cellulitis can also occur anywhere on the body or face where skin remains intact.
 The most commonly affected area is the lower leg, particularly where the tibia is located and in the foot.
 The next most frequently affected area is the arm, followed by the head and neck.
-Certain forms of cellulitis are sometimes named according to the body region affected such as buccal cellulitis, which affects the cheeks or periorbital cellulitis, which affects the eye socket area.
+Certain forms of cellulitis are sometimes named according to the body region affected such as buccal cellulitis, which affects the cheeks, or periorbital cellulitis, which affects the eye socket area.

 This condition is relatively common and affects individuals of all ages and races, although it is more common among middle-aged and elderly people.

 Cellulitis can also be caused by many other types of bacteria such as Pasteurella multocida, which can be caught from a dog or cat scratch or bite.
-In children aged under 6 yeas, infection with Hemophilus influenza (H. flu) can also cause the condition.
-When H. flu is the cause, the arms, face and upper torso are usually the regions affected.
-Another example of a bacteria that can lead to cellulitis is Pseudomonas aeruginosa, a tough bacterial strain that survives in a range of environments and is often found in soil and stagnant water.
+In children aged under 6 years, infection with Hemophilus influenza (H. flu) can also cause the condition.
+When H. flu is the cause, the arms, face, and upper torso are usually affected.
+Another example of a bacteria that can lead to cellulitis is Pseudomonas aeruginosa, which is a tough bacterial strain that survives in a range of environments and is often found in soil and stagnant water.

 Several factors can increase the risk of cellulitis developing and these include:

-- Weakened immune system – Conditions that lead to a weakened immune system increase the risk of infection and examples include chronic leukemia, HIV or AIDS, diabetes, kidney disease and circulatory disorders.
-Certain medications such as corticosteroids can also weaken the immune system.
+- Weakened immune system – Conditions that lead to a weakened immune system increase the risk of infection.
+Some examples include chronic leukemia, human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS), diabetes, kidney disease, and circulatory disorders.
+Certain medications, such as corticosteroids, can also weaken the immune system.

 - Previous cellulitis infection – People with a history of cellulitis infection are more likely to suffer a future or recurrent infection, particularly if the area affected was the lower leg.